SeePerSea: Multi-modal Perception Dataset of In-water Objects for Autonomous Surface Vehicles: Dataset Characteristics

 As shown in \fig{fig:collected-data}, our maritime perception dataset consists of various objects in water under varying conditions collected by the sensor platforms onboard ASVs or onboard a human-driven ship.
 This annotated, ego-perspective dataset is the first in the maritime domain, to the best of our knowledge \arirevised{with} sufficiently large number of annotated frames (total \datasetSize). \arirevised{W}e believe it \arirevised{will} be useful for training, validat \arirevised{ing}, and \arirevised{benchmarking} maritime perception.

-The annotated class breakdown in the RGB camera data and LiDAR data can be found in \fig{fig:object-counts}, where the predominant class in both modalities is ``ship,'' followed by ``buoy,'' and then ``other.''
-In the RGB camera data, there are $22874$ ship annotations, $11337$ buoy annotations, and $1833$ other annotations.
-Similarly, in the LiDAR data, there are $22251$ ship annotations, $15692$ buoy annotations, and $1636$ other annotations.
-The annotation resolution, made via 2D and 3D bounding boxes, respectively, can be characterized by its pixel area (\fig{fig:pixel-area-point-count}(top)) and the number of LiDAR points (\fig{fig:pixel-area-point-count}(bottom)).
-This resolution is inherently limited by the underlying sensor resolution as well as other confounders related to the modality (e.g., illumination for RGB Cameras) and others related to the maritime domain (e.g., in-water dynamics).
+\tab{tab:object_counts} shows the annotated class breakdown in the RGB camera data and LiDAR data, where the predominant class in both modalities is ``ship,'' followed by ``buoy,'' and then ``other.''
+While both modalities of the dataset exhibit a class imbalance between the ``ship'' annotations and the other two classes, this imbalance naturally reflects the characteristics of coastal navigation environments represented in the dataset.
+Training performant learning-based models using this dataset may require strategies to address this natural imbalance---see \sect{sec:discussion}.
+We characterize the annotation resolution, made via 2D and 3D bounding boxes, based on its pixel area (\fig{fig:pixel-area-point-count}(top)) and the number of LiDAR points (\fig{fig:pixel-area-point-count}(bottom)) respectively.
+This resolution is inherently limited by the underlying sensor resolution as well as other confounders related to the modality (e.g., illumination for RGB cameras) and others related to the maritime domain (e.g., in-water dynamics).
 Still, this approach gives insight into the amount of available sensor information upon which to detect and classify objects.

 For the majority of objects, the annotation resolution is in the lowest bin, where the ship class has the highest average pixel area (mean: $4197.1$, standard deviation: $10194.2$, median: $794.0$), followed by other (mean: $157.4$, standard deviation: $551.7$, median: $28.0$), and, finally, buoy (mean: $218.3$, standard deviation: $301.2$, median: $38.0$).
 Generally, the point cloud data follows the same trend where ships have the highest average point-cloud points (mean: $360.1$, standard deviation: $1477.2$, median: $37.0$), followed by other (mean: $15.8$, standard deviation: $17.8$, median: $8.0$), and, then, buoy (mean: $11.0$, standard deviation: $35.6$, median: $2.0$).
-Of note, are the high standard deviations, a phenomena also captured by the long-tailed nature of the distributions in \fig{fig:pixel-area-point-count}, meaning that there is a large amount of heterogeneity within the same class.
+Of note is the long-tailed nature of the distributions in \fig{fig:pixel-area-point-count}, meaning that there is a large amount of heterogeneity within the same class.